What is a dog at large?

 - If the dog does not have a microchip, a City of Darwin tag is not visible or if the dog has a history of being at large, the dog may be taken to the pound.

 - If the dog is not secured by the ranger but the address is known, the ranger may issue a Dog at Large notice to the owner and a Dog at Large infringement may be issued once sufficient evidence is obtained.

 - If the dog is not sighted by the ranger and the address is not known, no further action will be taken.

 If we receive more reports of a dog at large and sufficient evidence is provided/obtained, Council may issue the dog owner a Dog at Large infringement and a ‘show cause’ letter may also be issued.

-In more serious instances the dog may be seized with a court issued warrant.
+In more serious instances the dog may be seized under a Warrant.
 In this instance, the dog will then be impounded and held for four days.
-If the owner makes no attempt to contact council or find an alternate property outside the Darwin Municipality, the dog may be rehomed or euthanised.
+If the owner makes no attempt to contact Council or find an alternate property outside the Darwin Municipality, the dog may be rehomed or euthanised.